InanoKnowles/Project4/README.md

 Project 4 with General Assembly.
 Project 4 is to DECIDE YOUR OWN PROJECT that pushes you OUTSIDE of your comfort zone AND looks visually pleasing.

-You guessed it - With this update it is with more news of another idea and attempt biting the dust.
-(Under teacher recommendations I change ideas).

 ~ This time....I....present to you ~

 ## Giphman